-Although this is promising news, the wind is still a long way from being the UK’s dominant power source.
-Gas provided the largest amount of the country’s electricity at 39.4% and nuclear did come close to the wind by producing 18.76%.
+Although this is promising news, wind energy is still a long way from being the UK’s dominant power source.
+Gas provided the largest amount of the country’s electricity at 39.4% while nuclear produced 18.76%.

-Impressively enough, the report did find that on the night of March 17, wind accounted for 47% of the country's power, revealing a second new record.
+Impressively enough, the report did find that at least on the night of March 17 wind accounted for 47% of the country's power, revealing a second new record.
 “It is reassuring to see renewables providing more of the country’s power particularly over the winter,” said Staffell in a statement.

 “This was also happening while Britain’s energy system was being tested by the ‘Beast from the East’ so renewables are continuing to prove themselves as a dependable part of our electricity mix,” added Staffell.
 The Beast from the East was a long and aggressive cold period that saw wind provide between 12% and 13% of Britain’s electricity.

 Part of Britain’s new wind supply is also the result of the new 2.2GW cable connecting Scotland to North Wales.
-Scotland has a wind capacity of 7.7GW.
+Scotland has an impressive wind capacity of 7.7GW.